You are currently viewing Skilled Worker Visa 2024

 There are different salary rules if you work in some healthcare or education jobs.

-View the shortage occupations list to see if your job is included and how much you’ll need to be paid.
+View the immigration salary list to see if your job is included and how much you’ll need to be paid.

-Make sure you check there’s a shortage in the part of the UK you’ll be working in – England, Scotland, Wales or Northern Ireland.
+Make sure you check whether your job is listed in the part of the UK you’ll be working in – UK-wide, or only in England, Scotland, Wales or Northern Ireland.

 You’re under 26, studying or a recent graduate, or in professional training

-You can be paid 70% of your job’s usual going rate if one of the following applies:
+You can be paid 70% of your job’s standard going rate if your salary will be at least £30,960 per year and one of the following applies:

 • you’re under 26 on the date you apply